NhatAnhVu/todo-app/README.md

 - How to make interactive features using Reactjs
 - Learn CSS skills
-- How to use Firebase with the projec
+- How to use Firebase with the project (CRUD)

 ### Continued development